pianop477/PIANO-FOOD-POINT-FINAL-PROJECT/README.md

 This is a default account as a manager account.
 Use it to view dashboard of an admin how it looks like and its functionality.

 ## Roles of a normal customer after logged in:
-i.
-To create account if he/she doesn’t have ii.
-To view menus listed in the system iii.
-To select her/his favorite menu (food) and to press order iv.
-To logout in the system after use.
+To create account if he/she doesn’t have
+To view menus listed in the system
+To select her/his favorite menu (food) and to press order To logout in the system after use.
-v.
-To view history of order he or she ordered vi.
-To update his or her information like phone number, street, names and so on. vii.
+To view history of order he or she ordered
+To update his or her information like phone number, street, names and so on.
 To forget password if not remembered